 Serve yourself First: I know this sounds rude, but really it’s not.
 This is important so that you can use clean serving utensils for gluten free items first and not have to worry about them being used on gluten items.
 Pretty much everyone in my life knows I always get my food first!

 Bring Drinks: I always bring something I know I can drink, and bring enough for others too.
-People often like trying things that are gluten free and I often get the response “wow, I would never think this is gluten free”.
-If you’re unsure, be sure to get my gluten free alcohol guide!
+People often like trying things that are gluten free and I often get the response “wow, I would never think this is gluten free”

 I follow these simple steps when at parties and never get sick.
 My biggest piece of advice (like I previously mentioned) is “when in doubt, go without!”